 (4) In subsection (3) “interest rate” in relation to a loan means the rate of interest payable on the balance of the amount for the time being advanced and remaining owing under the loan.

+[Section 42 amended by No. 28 of 2006 s.
+332.]

 43. Normal legal relationships to apply

-The rights, powers and remedies of the Commission in relation to loan transactions under this Division shall be those rights, powers and remedies given by or under the mortgage or other instrument of security together with such rights, powers and remedies as are normally applicable to such transactions at law or in equity.
+The rights, powers and remedies of the Authority in relation to loan transactions under this Division shall be those rights, powers and remedies given by or under the mortgage or other instrument of security together with such rights, powers and remedies as are normally applicable to such transactions at law or in equity.

+[Section 43 amended by No. 28 of 2006 s.
+332.]

-44. Protection of Commission’s interest
+44. Protection of Authority’s interest

-The Commission shall, whilst a loan under this Division is secured by a mortgage of any land, be entitled, subject to the rights or any prior mortgagee, to hold the documents of title to that land.
+The Authority shall, whilst a loan under this Division is secured by a mortgage of any land, be entitled, subject to the rights or any prior mortgagee, to hold the documents of title to that land.

+[Section 44 amended by No. 28 of 2006 s.
+332.]

-45. Commission to obtain reports as to expenditure of loans
+45. Authority to obtain reports as to expenditure of loans

-The Commission from time to time shall obtain reports from the inspectors and valuers of the Commission as to the manner in which moneys lent under this Division have been expended and used by the respective borrowers, and as to the state and condition of the improvements for the purpose of which those moneys have respectively been lent, and generally as to the state and condition of the properties in respect of which those moneys have been lent.
+The Authority from time to time shall obtain reports from the inspectors and valuers of the Authority as to the manner in which moneys lent under this Division have been expended and used by the respective borrowers, and as to the state and condition of the improvements for the purpose of which those moneys have respectively been lent, and generally as to the state and condition of the properties in respect of which those moneys have been lent.

+[Section 45 amended by No. 28 of 2006 s.
+332.]

 Division 2 — Guarantees and subsidies

-46. Guarantee by Commission in certain cases
+46. Guarantee by Authority in certain cases

 (1) Where an eligible person desires to —